AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 <script src="assets/elementary-ca.js"></script>
 <figure align="center">
 <div id="elementary-ca" style="display: inline-block; position: relative"></div>
 <figcaption>Elementary cellular automata starting from either a single 1 or a random row.
-Try them out by changing the number on the right from 0 to 255. </figcaption>
+Try them out by changing the rule number in the top left from 0 to 255. </figcaption>
 </figure>

 By playing with the above simulation you'll quickly realise that this simple set of rules encompasses quite a variety of behavior, from ordered (the Sierpinski triangle produced by Rule 18) to chaotic (Rule 30).
 Surprisingly, Rule 110 is capable of universal computation.
 Many of the rules are not interesting at all.